The Special Hiring Program for Taiwan

 The SHPT is specifically created to provide an alternative recruitment channel to employers without the participation of Taiwan manpower agencies (TMA) and Philippine recruitment agencies (PRA).
 It is also intended to provide a system that is transparent and would lessen opportunities for and the possibilities of abuse of the Filipino workers in Taiwan (FWT).

-To date, the Council of Labor Affairs (CLA) opened its satellite centers for direct-hiring, known as Direct Hiring Service Center (DHSC), which would cater to employers who intend to rehire their current foreign workers after completion of their employment contract, without the involvement of manpower agencies.
+To date, the Ministry of Labor (MOL) opened its satellite centers for direct-hiring, known as Direct Hiring Service Center (DHSC), which would cater to employers who intend to rehire their current foreign workers after completion of their employment contract, without the involvement of manpower agencies.

 MECO on the other hand verifies the employment documents and issues the Overseas Workers’ Certificate (OEC) and the OWWA Certificate of Coverage (OCOC) to Filipino workers returning to the same employer processed under the SHPT.